IQ Scores. In Exercises 5–8, find the area of the shaded region. ... | Channels for Pearson+

 1

-Step 3: Use a standard normal distribution table or a statistical software to find the cumulative probability corresponding to each z-score.
-This gives the area under the curve to the left of each z-score.
+Step 3: Once the z-score is calculated, use a standard normal distribution table (z-table) or a statistical software/tool to find the cumulative probability corresponding to this z-score.
+This cumulative probability represents the area under the curve to the left of the z-score.

-Step 4: Subtract the cumulative probability of the z-score for 112 from the cumulative probability of the z-score for 124.
-This difference represents the area of the shaded region between the two z-scores.
+Step 4: Interpret the cumulative probability.
+The value obtained from the z-table or software is the proportion of the population with IQ scores less than 118.

-Step 5: Interpret the result as the proportion of adults with IQ scores between 112 and 124, based on the normal distribution.
+Step 5: If required, express the cumulative probability as a percentage by multiplying the value by 100.
+This percentage represents the likelihood of an individual having an IQ score less than 118.

 Verified video answer for a similar problem: